-There is a deliberate process to making an offer and I include here a step-by-step set of instructions on how that works.
-More to the point: my instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house.
+There is a deliberate process to making an offer.
+I include step-by-step instructions on how this works.
+My instructions will help you get the house you want, even if you are dealing with a difficult Seller, a Bank-Owned property, or if you are competing against another Buyer for the same house.

-I have seen these methods work many times over with my clients over my 26 year career as a mortgage professional.
+I have seen these methods work many times over with my clients over my almost 28 year career as a mortgage professional.

 My basic methodology here is one of making your Offer a very formal proceeding.
 When you take these formal steps you are demonstrating to everyone involved in the transaction just how serious a Buyer you are.
 You will set yourself apart from the crowd.
 I have seen this method work time and time again for my Homebuyer clients.